qvdm/PasswordThing/docs/hardware_and_software.md

 The circuit for the PT models U and a are shown below.
 The microprocessor board is a generic ATmega 32U4 "Leonardo" compatible board with a micro-usb (model U) or  USB A (model A) connector.
-The Micro USB board is often called ProMicro, while some vendors call teh USB A board 'Beetle'.
+The Micro USB board is often called ProMicro, while some vendors call the USB A board 'Beetle'.
 The boards are available from Aliexpress and other vendors.

 Note that boards like Arduino Nano and similar, which use an Atmega 328P processor,